Boteina-jbel/airbnb-clone-project/README.md

 All API traffic will be served over HTTPS to encrypt data in transit.
 Importance: Secures sensitive information like login credentials and payment details from being intercepted over the network.

+CI/CD Pipeline:

+CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code changes.
+These pipelines help maintain code quality, detect bugs early, and ensure that new features are safely integrated into the main codebase without disrupting the system.
+For the Airbnb Clone project, implementing CI/CD ensures rapid and reliable delivery of updates, allowing the team to maintain agility while avoiding manual deployment errors.

+🔧 Tools Used:
+GitHub Actions: Automates tasks such as running tests, linting, and deployment every time code is pushed to the repository.
+Docker: Ensures the application runs consistently across different environments by containerizing the app and its dependencies.
+Docker Hub: Stores and distributes container images automatically built from GitHub.
+Heroku / Render / AWS / DigitalOcean (optional): Used for automated deployment of the backend service in staging or production.

+✅ Key Benefits:
+Faster integration of new features with automated testing Reduced risk of bugs and deployment errors
+Continuous delivery of a production-ready backend Improved collaboration through shared, reliable environments